 They’re much quieter than conventional heaters, so you won’t notice air moving quickly through your ductwork.
 You and your family members also won’t get distracted by frequent clicking sounds from your system coming on or shutting off.
 Since they stay on almost constantly, they can also send more air through your air filter, controlling your humidity better and improving your indoor air quality.
 This helps you get rid of excess moisture, dust, pollen, pet dander, biological growth, and other pollutants.

 Most packaged heaters are combined with an air conditioner.
 While most heat pumps and air conditioners have an indoor air handler and an outdoor unit, these devices have most of their parts in one compact casing.
-This makes installation and maintenance easier and increases efficiency.
+This makes the AC installation and AC maintenance process easier and increases efficiency.
 You can choose a unit that uses gas, an electric heater, or a heat pump.
 Hybrid systems are also available.
-A gas electric packaged system uses a gas furnace and an electric air conditioner, while a dual fuel system contains a gas furnace and a heat pump.
+A gas-electric packaged system uses a gas furnace and an electric air conditioner, while a dual fuel system contains a gas furnace and a heat pump.

 You can have a packaged system placed next to your house’s foundation on a concrete slab or on the roof of your home or business.
 Since most of the components are outside, it’s quieter than a conventional HVAC system.
 Packaged units are easy and inexpensive to install, so they’re ideal for additions or renovations to your home.